okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Execute an Inline Hook

-Executes the Inline Hook matching the provided inlineHookId using the request body as the input.
+Executes the inline hook by `inlineHookId` using the request body as the input.
 This will send the provided data through the Channel and return a response if it matches the correct data contract.
 This execution endpoint should only be used for testing purposes.

 ### Example
 ```csharp